 By Tim Lambert

 The last Roman soldier left Britain in 407 AD.
-Afterwards, during the so-called Dark Ages London was probably abandoned.
+Afterwards London was probably abandoned.
 There may have been a few people living inside the walls by fishing or farming but London ceased to be a town.
 But soon it rose again.
 A new town appeared outside the walls on the site of Covent Garden.
 It was much smaller than Roman London with perhaps 10,000 inhabitants.

 Disaster struck London in 842 when the Danes looted London.
 They returned in 851 and this time they burned a large part of the town (an easy task when all buildings were of wood).
 Then the Danes gave up just raiding and turned to conquest.
 They conquered northern and Eastern England including London.

 King Alfred the Great totally defeated the Danes in 878 and they split the country between them.
 The Danes took eastern England including London while Alfred took the South and West.
 Despite the peace treaty, Alfred's men took London in 886.
 Alfred repaired the walls of the old Roman town.
 Until then Londoners lived outside the Roman walls but during Alfred's reign, they moved inside the walls for protection.
 Soon foreign merchants came to live in London.
 By the 10th century there were wine merchants from France at Vintners Place and German merchants at Dowgate.

 The Danes returned in 994 but this time the Londoners fought them off.
 A writer said ' they proceeded to attack the city stoutly and wished to set it on fire but here they suffered more harm and injury than they ever thought any citizen could do them'.